Authored by the expert who managed and guided the team behind the Greece Property Pack

 How much do 2 and 3-bedroom houses cost in the Greek Islands as of 2026?

-Moving from a 2-bedroom to a 3-bedroom house in the Greek Islands usually adds a premium of 25% to 40% to the purchase price, reflecting both the extra space and the fact that larger houses tend to sit on better plots with more outdoor area.
+Moving from a 2-bedroom to a 3-bedroom house in the Greek Islands generally adds a premium of 30% to 50% to the price, not just because of the extra room but because 3-bedroom houses tend to sit on larger plots and are more often found in the better locations that families and holiday buyers want.

 How much do 4-bedroom houses cost in the Greek Islands as of 2026?